ListBox — Smart UI JavaScript API

 "oneOrManyExtended"

-<smart-list-box selection-mode='zeroOrMany'></smart-list-box>
+<smart-list-box selection-mode="zeroOrMany"></smart-list-box>

-const listbox = document.querySelector('smart-list-box');
+const el = document.querySelector('smart-list-box');

-const listbox = document.querySelector('smart-list-box');
+const el = document.querySelector('smart-list-box');

-let selectionMode = listbox.selectionMode;
+const selectionMode = el.selectionMode;

 Default value

-<smart-list-box selection-change-action='press'></smart-list-box>
+<smart-list-box sort-direction="desc"></smart-list-box>

-const listbox = document.querySelector('smart-list-box');
+const el = document.querySelector('smart-list-box');

-const listbox = document.querySelector('smart-list-box');
+const el = document.querySelector('smart-list-box');

 Specifies whether the items should be automatically arranged in alphabetical order.
 If set to true, the items will be displayed from A to Z (or according to the selected locale’s alphabetical rules); if false, items will retain their original order.